-Ecology Joins Coalition To Report The Impact Of Our Lending On Carbon Emissions17 September 2020
+Ecology Joins Coalition To Report The Impact Of Our Lending On Carbon Emissions

 We’ve signed up to the Partnership for Carbon Accounting Financials (PCAF) coalition in the UK in order to report the impact of our lending on carbon emissions.

 PCAF is an industry-led partnership to standardise carbon accounting for the financial sector and the UK coalition will further promote the measurement and dlsclosure of carbon emissions in the UK.